NAMTeam/namteam.github.io/content/docs/getting-started/installation-notes.md

 The only thing this patch does is to switch the Large Address Aware switch, an accessible switch present in all Windows executables, from "off" to "on" for the game's executable.
 Patches like this are common in game modding communities, including those associated with The Elder Scrolls series (i.e. Skyrim), and Fallout, and can be used to enhance any 32-bit application's performance on systems with 64-bit operating systems and a suitable amount of RAM.

-The new installation starting point for Windows users-- **NetworkAddonMod_Setup_Version47.bat**--should ensure that your game is automatically patched as needed.
+The new installation starting point for Windows users-- **NetworkAddonMod_Setup_VersionXX.bat**--should ensure that your game is automatically patched as needed.

 Note that the 4GB Patch is **NOT required for users on macOS**, as that version of the game is 64-bit and can access more RAM than the Windows version (even with the 4GB Patch!) by default.